Tag Archives: Kate Wood

 The workshop is offered in two sessions.
 The morning session covers color coding, color mixing and color theory.
 The afternoon covers advanced color mixing, value scales and paint chemistry.

-Cost is $35 for one session or $60 for the full day workshop.
+Cost is $75 for the full day workshop.

 Kate Wood teaching color mixing.